The Quick Emerald Isle Travel Guide

 Beaufort with its historic district, shops, and the Maritime Museum are only thirty five minutes from Emerald Isle.
 Our books provide a lot of suggestions on how to enjoy a visit to Beaufort along with some other popular day trips.

 A few restaurants call Emerald Isle home and there are more on the neighboring mainland.
 I think the restaurants along the Crystal Coast do a fine job of preparing some exceptional seafood.
 You can often get better service and even tastier meals during peak season by adopting a slightly different meal schedule than the general population.
-Again we provide detailed restaurant recommendations in our books.

 There are a number of attractions in the Emerald Isle area including some wonderful trails, a golf course, a driving range, miniature golf courses, bumper boats, bike trails and a water slide.
 The bike trail has been extended to the eastern border of Emerald Isle and also down Coast Guard Road to the point where the road makes its final turn south towards the beach.
 There is still beach volleyball at the western regional access.